 Irrevocable Trusts

-At Darpel Elder Law, our estate planning and Medicaid planning attorneys will thoroughly review your needs and wants when planning your estate and provide an outline of your best options, including the creation of an irrevocable trust.
-There are many factors to consider.
+At Darpel Elder Law, our experienced estate planning and Medicaid planning attorneys will meticulously assess your specific needs and preferences.
+We will provide a comprehensive outline of your best options, including the potential creation of an irrevocable trust while ensuring compliance with Medicaid's Five-Year Lookback period and other relevant factors.

 Understanding Irrevocable Trusts in Northern Kentucky

 An irrevocable trust is a trust that cannot be changed, amended, or terminated after it is created (with some limited exceptions).
-By creating an irrevocable trust, the grantor is relinquishing their control over those assets placed in the trust.
+By creating an irrevocable trust, the grantor relinquishes their control over those assets placed in the trust.
 Not all assets need or should go into the trust.
-Irrevocable trusts are administered by a trustee for the benefit of the trust beneficiaries.
+Irrevocable trusts are administered by a trustee to benefit the trust beneficiaries.

 Pros of an Irrevocable Trust in Kentucky